itsjeffro/deploy/README.md

 ### Configuration

-After publishing the assets, the primary config file will be located in config/deploy.php.
-This configuration file allows you to setup the repository providers, path and SSH settings.
+After publishing the assets, the primary config file will be located at `config/deploy.php`.

+Before using the deploy application, you will need to set up your repository provider and a proper queue driver.

 ## Available Providers

-You may update your .env file to include the following:
+You may update your `.env` file to include the following:

 __Bitbucket__